Techgethr/audioanalyzer/README.md

 ## To Do
 - [ ] Automatic anonymization of sensitive data (PII, credit cards, etc.).
+- [ ] Integration with more database engines.
+- [ ] Integration with more AI engines.
 - [ ] Integration with Cloud providers (Azure, AWS, Google Cloud, and others).
 - [ ] Web app to manage campaigns, and results.
 - [ ] Dashboard with interactive visualizations of the analyses.